mfussenegger/nvim-jdtls/README.md

 This project follows the [KISS principle][kiss] and targets users with some experience with Neovim, Java and its build tools Maven or Gradle who prefer configuration as code over GUI configuration.
-Easy of use is not the main priority.
+Ease of use is not the main priority.

-If you prioritize easy of use over simplicity, you may want to use an
+If you prioritize ease of use over simplicity, you may want to use an
 alternative:

 - [coc-java](https://github.com/neoclide/coc-java)